Skip to content

 PromQL is an easy-to-use yet powerful query language for time series databases.
 Compared to SQL, InfluxQL, or Flux, it allows writing typical TSDB queries in a concise and clear manner.

-This tutorial does not cover all features of PromQL, as some are not commonly used:
+This tutorial does not cover all features of PromQL, as some are not very commonly used:

 You can continue learning PromQL using this PromQL cheat sheet.

-The main content of this article is translated from PromQL tutorial for beginners and humans, and Guance is also using the MetricsQL engine implementation from the open-source VictoriaMetrics, thanks again to VictoriaMetrics!
+The main content of this article is translated from PromQL tutorial for beginners and humans, and Guance is also using the MetricsQL engine implementation open-sourced by VictoriaMetrics.
+Thanks again to VictoriaMetrics!

 Further Reading